leonardomendix/docs/content/en/docs/studio-how-to/pages/pages-how-to-set-visibility.md

 ![User Roles](/attachments/studio-how-to/pages/pages-how-to-set-visibility/user-roles.png)

-For more information on how to enable security and configure user roles, see .
+For more information on how to enable security and configure user roles, see [How to Secure Your App and Configure Access to Its Functionality](/studio-how-to/security-how-to-configure-roles/).

 ## 2 Prerequisites